futurelucas4502/management_console/README.md

 # All pull requests should be pushed to dev not main

-The above image references the [dev branch](https://github.com/futurelucas4502/management-console/tree/dev) whereas the [main branch](https://github.com/futurelucas4502/management-console/tree/master) is always stable/passing so is sfae to download and build from.
+The above image references the [dev branch](https://github.com/futurelucas4502/management-console/tree/dev) whereas the [main branch](https://github.com/futurelucas4502/management-console/tree/master) is always stable/passing so is safe to download and build from.

 # City of Truro Mariners - Management Console
 A2 Computer Science coursework for the City of Truro Mariners Model Boat Club